ZdravekSprite/programming-courses/data/index.md

 banner: true
 ---

+# Kotlin

+<p>Learn to architect and develop Android apps in the Kotlin programming language using industry-proven tools and libraries.
+Create apps in less time, writing less code, with fewer errors.</p>

+# Java

 Welcome to the University of Helsinki’s free massive open online course (MOOC) on programming!
 This is an updated version of our popular course Object-Oriented Programming with Java.

 During this course, you will learn the basics of computer programming, along with algorithms and object-oriented programming through the Java programming language.
 The course includes comprehensive materials and plenty of programming exercises - all of which are tested using our automatic testing service Test My Code.